Preparing Students for Collegiate Success and Beyond

 Upward Bound is a federally funded educational opportunity program designed to assist identified high school students with academic potential to complete secondary school and to enroll in a program of higher education.
 During the school year, Upward Bound staff visits the students at their high schools once a month/quarterly.
-The students meet on campus 1-2 Saturdays a month for academic, career explorations, college preparation, and social development activities.
+The students meet on campus 1-2 Saturdays a month for academic, career explorations, university preparation, and social development activities.

-The Summer Academy is a six-week residential component designed to simulate the college experience.
+The Summer Academy is a six-week residential component designed to simulate the university experience.
 During this component, the students live on campus in residence halls.
 They take classes to improve their skills in science, math and language arts; they also enroll in a variety of elective type course work and computers.
 Social and cultural events, as well as group living, round out the total summer experience.

 If you are hired as a Summer Academy mentor, you will be required to aid in reaching the objectives of this program.

 - To instill in Upward Bound students a positive attitude toward learning and postsecondary education.